tia-s/avocado-api/README.md

 - **Returns**: None.

 ## Importing Data
-To populate the database with avocado sales data from a CSV file, use the following SQL command:
+To populate the database with avocado sales data from the CSV file in the ```assets``` folder, use the following SQL command:
 ```sql
 \copy avocado_sales(ID, Date, AveragePrice, TotalVolume, PLU4046, PLU4225, PLU4770, TotalBags, SmallBags, LargeBags, XLargeBags, Type, Year, Region)
 FROM '<path-to-csv>'